erikaduan/textbook_notes/blog_posts/regression_richard_mcelreath.md

   style E fill:#Fff9e3,stroke:#333
 ```

-Of note, the effect size of the confound (U) is as large as the causal
+Of note, the effect size of the confound (U) can be as large as the
-effect of the daughter’s birth order (B2) on the daughter’s family size
+causal effect of the daughter’s birth order (B2) on the daughter’s
-(D).
+family size (D).

 <img
 src="regression_richard_mcelreath_files/figure-gfm/unnamed-chunk-4-1.png"